carloseduardoxp/carloseduardoxp.github.io/_pages/publications.md

 ---

 Peer Reviewed Conference Papers

+(accepted) How do Developers Improve Code Readability?
+An Empirical Study of Pull Requests

+DANTAS, C. E. C.; ROCHA, A. M, MAIA, M. A

+International Conference on Software Maintanance and Evolution (ICSME), 2023.

 ---

 [On the Actual Use of Inheritance and Interface in Java Projects: Evolution and Implications](http://lascam.facom.ufu.br/cms/userfiles/downloads/2017/CASCON2017-Inheritance-X-Interface.pdf)